-Equipment used by the project for heating, cooling, water heating, process heating or power generation (including back-up, if used for more than 200 hours per year) meets some combination of the following requirements:
+Equipment used in the project for heating, cooling, water heating, process heating or power generation (including back-up, if used for more than 200 hours per year) within the building or project site meet some combination of the following requirements:

-a.
-Comply with California's South Coast Air Quality Management District emission rules for pollution.7 b.
-A re ele ectric. ------ -------- --------- c.
+- a.
+Comply with California's South Coast Air Quality Management District emission rules for pollution. - b.
+Are electric.

+c.
 Are supplied by district heating or cooling.